-Negotiation Details – No negotiation.
-They had a standard amount that the offered me
+Negotiation Details – No wage negotiation.

 Our Company When it was founded in 1978 by Bernie Marcus and Arthur Blank, The Home Depot began changing consumers’ perspectives about how they could care for and improve their homes.
 The Company created the… — Full Overview